JaxkDev/MCPEToDiscord/README.md

 [![](https://poggit.pmmp.io/shield.dl.total/MCPEToDiscord)](https://poggit.pmmp.io/p/MCPEToDiscord)

-# MCPEToDiscord 1.2
+# MCPEToDiscord 1.3

-## Made by Jackthehack21 all hand writen, there may be other mcpe->disocrd plugins but this is my own creation.
+## Whats new in 1.3?

+### More languages !
+With 4 new languages: chinese, french, german and spanish please note these translations may be wrong feel free to request a change